redacademy/adp-eslint-config/README.md

 # RED ADP eslint config
-.eslintrc.json file for RED ADP
+.eslintrc file for RED ADP

 #### What is this?
 This is the standard eslint config for ADP projects.